bad64/Scoreboard/README.md

 First, place a font of your choice in the executable folder, and rename it "font.ttf".
 I use [Big Noodle Titling](https://www.dafont.com/bignoodletitling.font), but it should take any TrueType font.

+If launching from the command line, you can put a prefix in quotes (example: scoreboard.exe "Today's scores:").

 F1 increases wins, F2 increases losses, F3 increases draws.
 Holding ALT and pressing a key decreases its corresponding value.